 Professor Michael Lenox is the Samuel L. Slover Professor of Business.
 He teaches and serves as the course head for the first year "Strategy" core course.
-He is associate dean and executive director of Darden's Batten Institute for Entrepreneurship and Innovation.
+He is associate dean and academic director of Darden's Batten Institute for Entrepreneurship and Innovation.
 He serves as president of the multiple-university Alliance for Research on Corporate Sustainability (ARCS), a professional society of scholars from all disciplines studying the interface between business and sustainability.

 Prior to joining Darden in 2008, Professor Lenox was a professor at Duke University's Fuqua School of Business, where he served as the area coordinator for Fuqua’s strategy area, the faculty director and founder of Duke’s Corporate Sustainability Initiative and course head for the core MBA strategy course where he was runner-up for the Chrysler faculty teaching award on multiple occasions.
 He received his PhD in technology management and policy from the Massachusetts Institute of Technology and the degrees of bachelor and master of science in systems engineering from the University of Virginia.
 Professor Lenox has served as an assistant professor at New York University's Stern School of Business and as a visiting professor at Harvard University, Oxford University and IMD.